alvinang/URL-Minifier/README.md

 URL Minifier - minifies any url and stores that information in your db.

+These are the features:
+* Devise authentication with omniauth

 ### To do

 * Handle cases where input is not a url